 What fill power is best for a fastpacking sleeping bag?

-However, this is one area where we’d recommend spending some cash.
 A good sleeping bag filled with quality down will easily last 20 years if you take care of it.
 The Feathered Friends sleeping bags utilize the highest-grade down of any on our list.
-The Outdoor Vitals StormLoft Down TopQuilt 15 uses lower-quality down, but it’s also the lowest-cost sleeping bag in this guide.
+The Outdoor Vitals StormLoft Down TopQuilt 15 uses 800-fill down, but is also the least expensive sleeping bag in this guide.

 How should my sleeping bag or quilt fit?